innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 * The nanocomposite paint exhibited water-resistant hydrophobic properties and can be easily coated on stainless steel and so on with high uniformity and good adhesion

 *“Our innovative research has led to the development of a cost-effective and environmentally sustainable paint capable of reducing surface temperatures (including buildings, tiles, pavers, etc.) by over 10°C during hot summer day.

+# Further Development:
+1. power the fan by using smart grid mechanism for sustainability development.
+2. Making the fan more intelligent by using iot technology.
+3. Controlling the fan speed as per human density inside the room by mesuring their body temperature.